“Never read the comments.” You’ve heard this advice before. Chances are you’ve had cause to regret ignoring it.

 If, instead of blocking trolls you try to be reasonable and simply delete offensive posts, then you’re in for a world of hurt.
 Deleting offensive posts without blocking their authors leaves you open to baseless accusations of censorship by random abusers who don’t understand that their comments are nothing but the sort of graffiti one finds on a men’s room wall, and therefore unwelcome in most settings.

-However, this is also symptomatic of a deeper problem: trolls understand the Xanatos Gambit:
+However, this is also symptomatic of a deeper problem: trolls understand the Xanatos Gambit and love using it:

 - If you ignore them, they win.